chartjs/Chart.js/docs/getting-started/v3-migration.md

 ### Setup and installation

 * Chart.js is no longer providing the `Chart.bundle.js` and `Chart.bundle.min.js`.
 Please see the [installation](installation.md) and [integration](integration.md) docs for details on the recommended way to setup Chart.js if you were using these builds.
 * `moment` is no longer specified as an npm dependency.
 If you are using the time scale, you must include one of [the available adapters](https://github.com/chartjs/awesome#adapters) and corresponding date library.
-If you are using a date library other than moment, you no longer need to exclude moment from your build.
+You no longer need to exclude moment from your build.

 ### Ticks